martinkearn/Content/Demos/Machine Learning and Cognitive/ML Studio Car Sales.md

 ## Convert to Predictive Experiment
-So far the experiment has just been a 'trainig experiment'.
+So far the experiment has just been a 'training experiment'.
 We now need to convert it to a model that can be used to score new data.

 Run the experiment